Are Fire Alarms Connected to the Fire Department?

 Most residential smoke detectors are single-station units, though home security companies frequently offer monitoring packages.
 Commercial fire alarms can be single-station units as well, but we recommend connecting them to the fire department for increased safety and peace of mind.

-If you’re not sure whether your fire alarm is monitored, the best way to find out is by calling the company that originally installed your system.
+If you’re not sure whether your fire alarm is monitored, the best way to find out is by calling the company that originally installed your system or you may call State Systems to have one of our technicians or a sales representative evaluate your system capabilities.

 Benefits of Connecting Your Fire Alarm to the Fire Department